 St Paul de Vence

 Biot is a small but lively village, with many restaurants, cafes, boutique shops and art galleries.
 There is a weekly market every Tuesday morning that is fun to explore.
 Biot is also famous for its hand-blown glass that you can see being made in some workshops; one is on the main street.
-Why not pick up a piece of hand blown glass to take home with you?
+Why not pick up a piece of hand-blown glass to take home with you?

 Mougins is a popular town to village, located between Cannes and Grasse and a favourite of ours at Quality Villas.
 It is a centre of gastronomy due to the many fabulous restaurants and cafes located in the town, some with Michelin stars.
 One of Mougins most alluring features are the trees which grow through the restaurant terraces that look out on the main square.

 Eze village is a superstar of the hill villages and one of the most visited.
-The closeness to Nice and Monaco have made it popular with cruise ships, but let that not put you off.
-Its top attraction is the botanic garden that hangs of the rock.
+The closeness to Nice and Monaco have made it popular with cruise ships, but do not let that put you off.
+Its top attraction is the botanic garden that hangs off the rock.
 The views from Eze will blow you away, as over the tiled rooftops you can see to St Jean Cap Ferrat.
 There are souvenir shops and cafes in the village to stop at for a coffee and watch the world go by.

 Here at Quality Villas, we want you to have the best time when you visit!